 Waste incineration is closely related to the measures adopted against hazardous substances contained in waste gas, especially dioxins, and the recovery of heat (thermal recycling) from incineration plants.
 This matter will be explained in detail later (see Fig. 2-17 for the reduction of dioxins).
 Due to these social demands, a gasification and melting furnace has recently been actively introduced.
 A gasification and melting furnace (Fig. 2-7) is a facility that thermally decomposes waste into gas and carbide in a gasification furnace and burns these in a melting furnace to convert them into waste gas and slag.
-Gasification melting furnaces have the advantages of reducing the generation of dioxin with complete high-temperature combustion, that the amount of heat held in the waste is utilized to melt and solidify ash and therefore render the ash harmless and the molten slag utilized effectively, and that only a small amount of exhaust gas is possible.
+Gasification melting furnaces have the advantages of reducing the generation of dioxin with complete high-temperature combustion, that the amount of heat held in the waste is utilized to melt and solidify ash and therefore render the ash harmless and the molten slag utilized effectively, and that only a small amount of air is required for combustion so therefore high-efficiency heat recovery with a small amount of exhaust gas is possible.
 Gasification melting furnace technology has evolved in Japan by the addition of various devices after it was introduced from overseas.
 As at the end of 2004, gasification and melting furnaces and gasifying reforming furnaces are employed in 54 facilities in Japan and the number of these is increasing every year (Fig.2-10).